Health in Thailand: Infectious diseases

 Major infectious diseases in Thailand also include bacterial diarrhea, hepatitis, dengue fever, malaria, Japanese encephalitis, rabies, and leptospirosis.
 The prevalence of tuberculosis is 189 per 100,000 population.

 Dengue fever

 The first case of dengue fever was recorded in Thailand in 1949.
 Since then, it has been controlled, but not eradicated.
 Dengue cases soared in 2019.
 During the first six months of 2019, 28,785 people contracted dengue fever in Thailand.
 Forty-three died.
 The 2019 figures are double the five-year average and exceeds 2018's full-year total of 14,900 infections and 19 deaths.
 There is no treatment for dengue fever.

+STDs among youth

+In 2024, the Disease Control Department reported a surge of sexually transmitted diseases (STDs) among youth due to unsafe sex.
+The number of patients suffering from syphilis increased 2.5 times in 2023 compared to 2018, while the number tripled among adolescents.
+The high number of syphilis cases suggests many people have unsafe sex.
+Thailand has an estimated 0.5-0.8% yearly rate of HIV infections.
+47% of the 9,000 new annual cases were among young people aged between 15-24.

 HIV/AIDS

 Since HIV/AIDS was first reported in Thailand in 1984, 1,115,415 adults had been infected as of 2008, with 585,830 having died since 1984.
 532,522 Thais were living with HIV/AIDS in 2008.
 In 2009 the adult prevalence of HIV was 1.3%.
 As of 2009, Thailand had the highest prevalence of HIV in Asia.

 The government has begun to improve its support to persons with HIV/AIDS and has provided funds to HIV/AIDS support groups.
 Public programs have begun to alter unsafe behaviour, but discrimination against those infected continues.
 The government has funded an antiretroviral drug program and, as of September 2006, more than 80,000 HIV/AIDS patients had received such drugs.

 The American Centers for Disease Control and Prevention (CDC) conducted a study in partnership with the Thailand Ministry of Public Health to ascertain the effectiveness of providing people who inject drugs illicitly with daily doses of the anti-retroviral drug Tenofovir as a prevention measure.
 The results of the study were released in mid-June 2013 and revealed a 48.9 percent reduced incidence of the virus among the group of subjects who received the drug, in comparison to the control group who received a placebo.
 The principal investigator of the study stated in Lancet, "We now know that pre-exposure prophylaxis can be a potentially vital option for HIV prevention in people at very high risk for infection, whether through sexual transmission or injecting drug use."